Flagship

 No third-party server · No subscription

 On Mac and PC, BiblioFuse becomes a desktop library hub for large collections.
-Manage folders on the host, then stream books straight to BiblioFuse on iPhone and iPad over home Wi-Fi or remotely over 5G with Tailscale.
+Manage folders on the host, then stream books straight to BiblioFuse on iPhone, iPad, Android, Apple TV, and Vision Pro — over home Wi-Fi, or remotely over 5G with Tailscale where supported.

 • Local Wi-Fi streaming - instant browse from a Mac or PC source.